canonical/cloud-init/doc/rtd/topics/instancedata.rst

 v1.machine
 ----------
-This shall the running cpu machine architecture `uname -m`
+This shall be the running cpu machine architecture `uname -m`

 Example output: